 1. Avoid shopping traps, which cause needless spending.

 Stores spend billions on the science of getting you to spend your hard-earned cash on their products.
 They understand how your brain works and then use this knowledge against you.
-Here are 11 ways to avoid shopping traps and spend less money when you go shopping.
+We have an extensive article covering 11 ways to avoid shopping traps and spend less money when you go shopping, but here’s a brief overview.

 2. Review your insurance protection.